The Indianapolis eLearning Fund

 How do we spend the credits?

-In order to minimize the time spent getting books into the Community Shared Pool, you’ll get feedback from teachers on sets of books they would like to use, or individual titles they recommend, then you’ll fill out a form with author, title, quantity and format information.
+The project manager will create a list of ebooks they would like to use, and then fill out a form with author, title, quantity and format information.
 IndyPL will purchase the books and they will go directly into the Shared Pool where they will be available to you and all other members of Community Share.

 What is the timeline?